giasemidis/giasemidis.github.io/_posts/2023-05-29-chatgpt-chatbox-assistant.md

 ```
 where I used `temperature=0` for more deterministic results.

-This way, the chat-box follows the discussion and answers the question in the context of the previous conversation.
+This way, the chat-bot follows the discussion and answers the question in the context of the previous conversation.

-In the picture, I demonstrate how the chat-box follows the context of the discussion and answers without specifiying the year in the second question and without specifying the player in the third (newest messages appear at the top).
+In the picture, I demonstrate how the chat-bot follows the context of the discussion and answers without specifiying the year in the second question and without specifying the player in the third (newest messages appear at the top).

 ![chatgpt-chatbox-example](https://github.com/giasemidis/giasemidis.github.io/blob/master/_posts/figures/chatgpt-api-chatbox-example.png)